 While some amount of anxiety and stress in life is unavoidable, too much anxiety or stress can cause uncomfortable symptoms that impede performance and quality of life.
-Read on to learn more about anxiety and stress.

 Common Symptoms of Anxiety

 - Problems eating and sleeping

 - Increased use of alcohol or other drugs, in an attempt to “numb out”

 - Increased fatigue or a sense of the “blahs”